nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

   void func(); // NOLINT(modernize-use-override)

-To disable ``modernize-use-override`` checking on a block of code, use the following "special comment" syntax:
+To disable a specific clang-tidy check on a block of code, for instance the ``modernize-use-override`` check, surround the code block with the following "special comments":

 .. sourcecode:: cpp